facundobatista/tencdec/README.md

     1111 0100
     0000 0011
 ```
-- first byte indicates that it goes one, second byte indicates that ends there
+- first byte indicates that it goes on, second byte indicates that ends there

 - bits are collected without using the most significant one, in reverse order: